mieweb/docs/content/functions/reports/osha-300-form-log-overlay.md

 ## OSHA 300 Log Report

-When you access the OSHA 300 Log from the Safety reports tab, you will be taken to the *Common CaseSearch* report search criteria filters.
+When you access the OSHA 300 Log from the Safety reports tab, you will be taken to the *Common Case Search* report search criteria filters.

 ![](../osha-300-form-log-overlay.assets/037309dd4a6730c5dcea1d8453e3d5d4.png)